top of page

 Of course, every decapod starts off small - just like humans.
 In fact, they start off as a teeny tiny egg before going through several stages of transformation.
 To give an example, here is the life cycle of a crab:

-Unlike us, Decapods do not have skin that stretches as they grow.
+Unlike us, decapods do not have skin that stretches as they grow.
 When their shell gets too small they shed it and grow a new one.
 This process is called moulting.

-CRUSTACEAN CHECK!
+CRUSTACEAN CHECK

 CRUSTACEAN CHALLENGE